Getting paid

 What do I need to share?

-You will be asked to share the account number and name registered to that account so that their bank can perform the Confirmation of Payee check.
+You will be asked to share the account number and name registered to your account so that their bank can perform the Confirmation of Payee check.

 Where before you may have shared your initials or a nickname, you now need to share the full name registered to the account.